wefell/Advanced-Lane-Lines/writeup.md

 ####2.
 Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

-My thresholding functions are found in video_gen.py (lines 12-72).
-The application and  combination of thresholding techniques is found in lines 155-164.
+My thresholding functions are found in video_gen.py (lines 12-86).
+The application and  combination of thresholding techniques is found in lines 169-178.
 I used a combination of gradient thresholds in the x orientation, gradient thresholds in the y orientation, and color thresholds using the S channel in HLS colorspace and the V channel in HSV colorspace.
+After hearing suggestions from a reviewer I also isolated the yellows and the whites using HLS and HSV thresholding.
+This seemed key to cleaning up noise and making both lines stand out.
 Through a fine-tuning process of trial and error, I was able to genetate a binary image like the one below:

 ![alt text](./examples/binary.jpg "Binary Image")

 ####3.
 Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.

-Source and destination points were chose by manually identfying four points on an image with straight lanes (video_gen.py lines 168-169):
+Source and destination points were chose by manually identfying four points on an image with straight lanes (video_gen.py lines 182-183):

 | Source        | Destination   |